fgenghini/bitcoin-converter/README.md

-# JS TDD Course
+# Bitcoin Converter

-JS Code used during JS TDD Course.
+A CLI app to convert Bitcoin to any currency.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/fgenghini/js-tdd-course/tags).

 ## Authors